 Builds include John Cena's 1937 Bugatti Type 57 and a 2023 GMC Denali.

-Bill and the gang split a '60 Willys Jeep and overhaul a '98 AMG G-Wagon.
+Bill and the gang split a nearly perfect 1960 Willys Jeep into four pieces to make it longer, wider and meaner.

 The crew blends old and new to radically redesign a client's '74 Eldorado.